angrybacon/doomsday-wiki/markdown/articles/2021/02/19/alignment.md

 the deck.
 Between Jax and skilled player kl0gw (who seems to be a 5-0 machine) they developed what is being colloquially called "Turbo Doomsday".
-Whilst the previous baseline ran on average 2-3 Lotus Petals and maybe 1-2 _bad_ tutors such as Personal Tutor or Lim-Dul's Vault to increase support on finding Doomsday, it mostly relied on a heavy cantrip shell and had a decent balance on being able to combo fast but not get stuck in the late game.
+Whilst the previous baseline ran on average 2-3 Lotus Petals and maybe 1-2 _bad_ tutors such as Personal Tutor or Lim-Dûl's Vault to increase support on finding Doomsday, it mostly relied on a heavy cantrip shell and had a decent balance on being able to combo fast but not get stuck in the late game.